erwindev/vendor-management/README.md

 Host: http://localhost:5000
 ```
 Note: Before we can load test, please start the application.
 The URL will be what you will provide in the "Host" parameter.

+## Documentation
+For detailed information about the application's structure and API endpoints, please see the [Application Documentation](Application%20Documentation.md).